 - notes to the accounts (including accounting policies).

 Whether or not a charity requires an audit will depend mainly upon how much income is received or generated and their year end.
 The income limit varies according to the type of charity as follows:

-- charities (both incorporated and unincorporated) require an independent examination where their income falls between £25,000 and £1,000,000 for financial years ending on or after 31 March 2015.
+- charities (both incorporated and unincorporated) require an independent examination where their income falls between £25,000 and £1,000,000 in their for financial year

 - where income is over £250,000 the independent examiner must be suitably qualified.

 There are other criteria to consider, particularly regarding total assets, and we would be pleased to discuss these in more detail with you.